ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 Read the Docs For Business
 ==========================

-tl;dr: Wherein we create a business while trying not to sell out.

 We `created`_ Read the Docs over four years ago, as an open source project to solve a problem we had.
 Since then,